 Getting Insurance To Pay For Your Ketamine Treatments

-Whether you are just now considering Ketamine infusions for depression and other mental health conditions or you have already reaped the positive effects from them, cost can be a huge factor in your decision to move forward.
-I definitely understand the frustration of finally finding something that works for your Treatment Resistant Depression that insurance may not cover.
-At Ketamine Wellness Centers, one of our goals is to get everyone who can benefit from this treatment helped without cost being a deterrent.
+Whether you are just now considering Ketamine infusions for depression and other mental health conditions or you have already reaped the positive effects from this breakthrough therapy, cost can be a huge factor in your decision to move forward.
+I definitely understand the frustration of finally finding something that works for your Treatment Resistant Depression but that insurance may not cover.
+At Ketamine Wellness Centers, one of our goals is to get everyone who can benefit from this treatment the therapy they deserve without cost being a deterrent.

-All insurances are different, and while there is no guarantee your specific insurance will refund you for any or all your treatments, I want to share how I got some of my treatments covered by insurance and some tips that have worked for other Ketamine patients in the past.
-I had my initial treatments in 2016 and heard insurance was unlikely to cover anything.
-It was disappointing, but, with how much better I was feeling, I had the energy to try and get something covered and I knew it was worth a shot.
+All insurance is different and while there is no guarantee that your particular provider will reimburse you for any or all your treatments, I want to share with you all how I got some of my treatments covered by insurance and provide some tips that have worked for other Ketamine patients in the past.
+I had my initial treatments (called Stabilization Treatments) in 2016 and heard that insurance was unlikely to cover anything.
+It was disappointing but with how much better I was feeling, I had a newfound energy to try and get something covered and I knew it was worth a shot.

-First, I asked for the super bill at my infusion.
-The way it is broken down by different codes for very specific steps of the procedure (for example, a specific code for the office visit, for the IV and for the Ketamine itself) seems to be an aiding factor in the insurance company’s decision.
-After submitting the claim to my insurance after my treatments (my insurance is a Blue Cross Blue Shield PPO plan, for reference), I called the customer service line.
+First, I asked for the superbill at the time of my infusion.
+The way it is broken down by different codes for very specific steps of the procedure (for example, a specific code for the office visit, a code for the IV and a code for the Ketamine itself) seems to be an aiding factor in the insurance company’s decision to reimburse the patient.
+After submitting the claim to my insurance post-treatment, I called the customer service line.

-After many long call waiting tunes, I was connected and explained the situation and educated the agent.
-I emphasized that they have covered many bills of unsuccessful treatments and that it would be more cost effective for them to cover Ketamine infusions that actually work for me.
+Anyway, after many on-hold waiting tunes, I was connected to somebody and explained my situation by educating the agent.
+I emphasized that they have covered the cost of many other types of (unsuccessful) treatments and that it would be more cost effective for them to cover Ketamine infusions, since they actually work wonders for me.
 The agent I spoke with in this instance was kind and understanding, which is not always the case.
 She was able to get two follow up infusions refunded.
 However, I have also spoken with agents who refuse to do so because of “policy” or because “the system denied it” but are unable to explain the reasoning why.

-I have heard that mentioning the gap in coverage of Ketamine providers has been a successful way patients have gotten some infusions covered as well.
+I believe that mentioning the gap in coverage of Ketamine providers has been a successful way patients have gotten some infusions covered as well.
 Additionally, some insurances have automatically reimbursed our patients a percentage of the cost simply after the patient submits our superbill.
 In fact, I can think of quite a few patients who have experienced this right here in the KWC Colorado clinic.
 While it is not guaranteed, in the past, insurances including Aetna, UMR and Blue Cross Blue Shield have sent our patients checks covering anywhere from 25-60% of the billable codes!
 Not bad at all for a non-FDA approved therapy.

-We are all waiting for the day that receiving this life changing treatment is covered by insurance without question.
+Ultimately, we are all waiting for the day that this life changing treatment is covered by all insurance providers without question.
 In the meantime, don’t give up hope of getting some insurance compensation.
 Here are some important tips for working to get your infusions refunded by insurance:

 You may get some reimbursement right away or you may have to call and advocate for yourself.
-You may get a different decision for each representative you talk to, but keep trying and tell them your story about how well this treatment has worked for you.
-Education is vital in spreading awareness of Ketamine’s effectiveness, to not only insurance companies and agents, but the general public as well.
+You may get a different decision for each representative you talk to (frustrating, I know) but keep trying and tell them your story about just how well this treatment has worked for you.
+Education is vital in spreading awareness of Ketamine’s effectiveness to not only insurance companies and agents, but the general public as well.

 Mention the insurance gap